celestiaorg/docs/developers/blobstream.md

 ## What is SP1 Blobstream?

-SP1 Blobstream is the latest implementation of Blobstream using
+SP1 Blobstream is the latest implementation of Blobstream X in Rust for the SP1 zkVM.

+Learn more at the [sp1-blobstream](https://github.com/succinctlabs/sp1-blobstream) repo.

 ## What is Blobstream X?